N. Ramchander Rao

-Naraparaju Ramchander Rao (born 27 April 1959) is an Indian politician and advocate from Telangana.
-He is a member of Bharatiya Janata Party and a member of Bar Council of India.
-He has been nominated as BJP Telangana state president on 30th June 2025 He served as the Member of Telangana Legislative Council (MLC) for Hyderabad, Ranga Reddy and Mahabubnagar Graduates' Constituency from 2015 to 2021.
-He’s serving as the membership drive incharge of Bharatiya Janata Party, Telangana.
+Naraparaju Ramchander Rao (born 27 April 1959) is an Indian politician and senior advocate from Telangana.
+He serves as the current president of the Bharatiya Janata Party Telangana state unit.
+He has been a member of Bar council of Andhra Pradesh from the year 2006 to 2019 and also served as member of Bar Council of India during the year 2011 to 2019.
+He has been nominated as BJP Telangana state president on 30th June 2025.
+He earlier served as the Member of Telangana Legislative Council (MLC) for Hyderabad, Ranga Reddy and Mahabubnagar Graduates' Constituency from 2015 to 2021.
+He also served as the membership drive incharge of Bharatiya Janata Party, Telangana before assuming the post of the president.

-Ramchander Rao started his legal practice in Hyderabad in 1985.
-In 2014, he was elected as a member of the Bar Council of India.
+Ramchander Rao started his legal practice in Hyderabad in the year 1986 and was later designated as senior advocate in the year 2012 by the erstwhile High Court of Andhra Pradesh.
+In the year 2011, he was elected as a member of the Bar Council of India.
 He has also been BJP's Chief Spokesperson and the General Secretary of undivided Andhra Pradesh State.

 Family

+Ramchander Rao born in a Brahmin Family Hailing from Nallabandagudem near Kodad, Suryapet district.
 Ramchander Rao's father, Professor NVRLN Rao, was Dean of the Faculty of Engineering for Osmania University.
 His daughter Amuktha Naraparaju is based in Australia working as Director in the IT sector.
 His son Avaneesh Naraparaju is a practicing lawyer at Telangana High Court.
 His wife Savithri died in 2017 from prolonged illness.

 Early life

-Rao took to politics while at Picket Kendriya Vidyalaya school during the period of the Emergency.
+Mr. Ramchander Rao had attended his early education in Ranchi, Jharkand state(erstwhile Bihar state) as mr. Rao’s father was working at BITS, Ranchi as a professor and later mr. Rao attended Kendriya Vidyalaya in Picket Secunderabad wherein he had completed his school education.

+Thereafter, mr. Rao had pursued BA in Railway Degree College Secunderabad in 1980.
 For three consecutive years, he was elected President of the Students' Union (affiliated to Akhil Bharatiya Vidyarthi Parishad, (ABVP)) while studying Bachelor of Arts at Railway Degree College.

+He secured a Master of Arts (Political Science) from Osmania University in 1982, wherein he stood second in the entrance examinations.
+He later earned an LLB degree from Osmania University in the year 1985.
 For two terms, he was elected as secretary (ABVP) of Osmania Law College Student Union.

 He was jailed 14 times during his student years.

-He attended high school in 1977 at Kendriya Vidyalaya in Picket Secunderabad.
-His BA came from Railway Degree College Secunderabad in 1980.
-He secured a Master of Arts (Political Science) from Osmania University in 1982, standing second in the examinations.
-He earned an LLB from Osmania University in 1985.